weillercarvalho/weillerCarvalho/README.md

 ###

-<p align="left">:bulb: I started coding in 2014, when I was doing my bachelor's degree in civil engineering, at the time the language was C++ and the IDE was Falcon.<br><br>:wrench: I'm currently learning Selenium, trying to improve in java and sometimes studying a little about performance test.<br><br>:books: I'm currently doing three postgraduate courses, the first one in the Testing area at Anhanguera University, the second one in the Cloud Computing are at Anhanguera University as well and the last one in the DevOps/SRE area at PUC Minas.<br><br>
+<p align="left">:bulb: I started coding in 2014, when I was doing my bachelor's degree in civil engineering, at the time the language was C++ and the IDE was Falcon.<br><br>:wrench: I'm currently learning Selenium, trying to improve in java and sometimes studying a little about performance test.<br><br>:books: I'm currently doing three postgraduate courses, the first one in the Testing area at Anhanguera University, the second one in the Cloud Computing area at Anhanguera University as well and the last one in the DevOps/SRE area at PUC Minas.<br><br>

 <h2 align="left">Techs I use often:</h2>